DIPlib/diplib/src/documentation/workplan.md

 -   Stuff that is in *DIPimage*:
     - 2D snakes
     - general 2D affine transformation, 3D rotation (is already C code)
+    - anisotropic diffusion and the like
+    - overlay binary or labelled image on grey-value or color image
+    - tiling, concatenating, etc. of images

 -   Other stuff that's not in the old *DIPlib* (see below).

 -   *DIPimage* toolbox: MEX-files for *DIPlib* functions to be added as these functions are written.
-    The `dip_measurement` class needs to be rewritten.
-The `dipimage` GUI needs to be ported, with function input parameter definitions to be provided by `dipmenus`.
+    The `dipimage` GUI needs to be ported, with function input parameter definitions to be provided by `dipmenus` instead of each toolbox function through the 'DIP_GetParamList` trick.

 -   *PyDIP* Python module: Write interactive image display and GUI as exists in *MATLAB*.
     Make the module more "Pythonic"?